mdiller/lowpoly-earth/README.md

 An important feature of this project is that I wanted it to look good.
 Colors are often used to achieve that goal, and I wanted to make sure that it would be fairly easy to switch between different color schemes until I found one that I liked.
 I also wanted the color to be dependant on the elevation, as that is common for geographic maps / models.

 I decided to use a color gradient from a [site](http://soliton.vm.bytemark.co.uk/pub/cpt-city/) which offered a wide variety of gradients to choose from.
-I then created [build_color_gradient.js](dev/color_gradient/build_color_gradient.js) which builds the .c3g file into a nicer .json format.
-The gradient is then loaded into the application on startup, and applied to each triangle as needed.
+I downloaded a few of the gradients I found there, and made it configurable so you could choose which one to use.